RanaElGahawy/CalendarEffect/index.md

         frameborder="0">
 </iframe>

-The graph illustrates a strong long-term increase in the number of distinct companies appearing in the NASDAQ historical dataset.
+NASDAQ has transformed dramatically over time, with the number of listed companies climbing from a handful to thousands.
 While the exchange hosted only a handful of small technology firms in the early 1970s, the number of listed companies expanded rapidly across the decades, especially during the early 1980s, the dot-com period, and the post-2010 tech boom reaching over 5,000 firms by 2020.
 This evolution reflects major structural changes in the U.S. equity market, including sector diversification, higher listing activity, and increases in trading volume and liquidity.

 This trend is especially relevant when looking at calendar effects as these anomalies are known to depend on market structure, liquidity conditions, and the composition of traded firms.
 A small, low-liquidity NASDAQ dominated by volatile growth stocks (1970s–1980s) may exhibit very different calendar anomalies than the modern, highly liquid and institutionally traded NASDAQ of the 2010s.
 As the number of listed firms grows, the distribution of returns, the prevalence of small caps, and the level of arbitrage activity all change, which can amplify, weaken, or eliminate calendar effects.